96boards/website/_pages/avenger96-iot-box-giveaway.md

           feature_block_content:
             position: right
             type: image
-            image_content_path: /assets/images/content/stinger96-iot-box.png
+            image_content_path: /assets/images/content/stinger96-front.jpg
-            title: The IoT Box
+            title: Stinger96
             text: |-
-                The IoT Box is a general purpose IoT gateway for connecting your sensors and actuators to the cloud.
+                The Stinger96 is a general purpose IoT gateway for connecting your sensors and actuators to the cloud.
 The commercial _edge_ device is based on a combination of a Stinger96 baseboard + proprietary mezzanine.

                 Key features: